open-telemetry/semantic-conventions/docs/database/elasticsearch.md

 **[9]:** If using a port other than the default port for this DBMS and if `server.address` is set.

-**[10]:** For network calls, URL usually has `scheme://host[:port][path][?query][#fragment]` format, where the fragment is not transmitted over HTTP, but if it is known, it should be included nevertheless.
+**[10]:** For network calls, URL usually has `scheme://host[:port][path][?query][#fragment]` format, where the fragment is not transmitted over HTTP, but if it is known, it SHOULD be included nevertheless.
 `url.full` MUST NOT contain credentials passed via URL in form of `https://username:password@www.example.com/`.
-In such case username and password should be redacted and attribute's value should be `https://REDACTED:REDACTED@www.example.com/`.
+In such case username and password SHOULD be redacted and attribute's value SHOULD be `https://REDACTED:REDACTED@www.example.com/`.
 `url.full` SHOULD capture the absolute URL when it is available (or can be reconstructed) and SHOULD NOT be validated or modified except for sanitizing purposes.
 <!-- endsemconv -->